information

 3. C. To receive approval as a residential recycler, the City must first approve an applicant’s recycling collection and processing plans data through means detailed in the residential administrative rules.

-4. D. To receive approval as an approved residential recycler, an applicant shall submit a recycling collection and processing plans on forms provided by the Director and shall include, at a minimum, the following information:
+4. D. To receive approval as an approved residential recycler, an applicant must submit a recycling collection and processing plans on forms provided by the City Administrator and must include, at a minimum, the following information:

 1. 1.
 Number of residential households to be served;